Arthur Louis Aaron: Early life and wartime service

 Aaron was a native of Leeds, Yorkshire, and was educated at Roundhay School and Leeds School of Architecture.
-When the Second World War started in 1939 Aaron joined the Air Training Corps squadron at Leeds University.
+When the Second World War started in 1939, Aaron joined the Air Training Corps squadron at Leeds University.
 The following year he volunteered to train as aircrew in the Royal Air Force.
-He trained as a pilot in the United States at No. 1 British Flying Training School (BFTS) at Terrell Municipal Airport in Terrell, Texas.
-Aaron completed his pilot training on 15 September 1941 and returned to England to train at an Operation Conversion Unit before he joined No. 218 "Gold Coast" Squadron, flying Short Stirling heavy bombers from RAF Downham Market.
+He trained as a pilot in the United States at No. 1 British Flying Training School at Terrell Municipal Airport in Terrell, Texas.
+Aaron completed his pilot training on 15 September 1941 and returned to England to train at an Operation Conversion Unit before he joined No. 218 (Gold Coast) Squadron RAF, flying Short Stirling heavy bombers from RAF Downham Market.

-His first operational sortie was a mining sortie in the Bay of Biscay but he was soon flying missions over Germany.
-On one sortie his Stirling was badly damaged but he completed his bombing run and returned to England.
+His first operational sortie was a mining sortie in the Bay of Biscay, but he was soon flying missions over Germany.
+On one sortie, his Stirling was badly damaged, but he completed his bombing run and returned to England.
 His actions were rewarded with a Distinguished Flying Medal.

 VC action

-Aaron was 21 years old, flying Stirling serial number EF452 on his 20th sortie.
+Aaron, 21 years old, was flying Stirling serial number EF452 on his 20th sortie.
 Nearing the target, his bomber was struck by machine gun fire.
-The bomber's Canadian navigator, Cornelius A. Brennan, was killed and other members of the crew were wounded.
+The bomber's Canadian navigator (Cornelius A. Brennan) was killed, and other members of the crew were wounded.

 The official citation for his VC reads:

-The gunfire that hit Flight Sergeant Aaron's aircraft was thought to have been from an enemy night fighter, but may have been friendly fire from another Stirling.
+The gunfire that hit Aaron's aircraft was thought to have been from an enemy night fighter, but may have been friendly fire from another Stirling.
+Because of that the initial plan was to award him the George Cross, but Prime Minister Winston Churchill changed it to the Victoria Cross, because he did not want the enemy to know the RAF had shot down one of its own aircraft.

 Memorials

-He was an 'old boy' of Roundhay School, Leeds (headmaster at the time was B.A.Farrow).
+He was an 'old boy' of Roundhay School, Leeds (headmaster at the time was B.A.
+Farrow).
 There is a plaque in the main hall of the school to his memory incorporating the deed that merited the VC.
-On 5 March 2022 (Arthur’s 100th birthday) a Yorkshire Society blue plaque was unveiled at Roundhay School in memory of Arthur.
+On 5 March 2022 (Aaron's 100th birthday) a Yorkshire Society blue plaque was unveiled at Roundhay School in memory of Aaron.